Writing your book wasn’t easy! You sat at the keyboard day after day and “opened a vein.”

 The major problem is a lack of platform, writing about a subject for which the prospective author does not seem to be an ideal choice.
 A strong platform means you have probably appeared in the media, been interviewed in magazines and newspapers, have published widely, and are an expert in the area about which you are writing.
 If what you are saying is relevant enough to the public debate, you will grow a following.
 But just having a bunch of Facebook friends and Twitter followers does not qualify as a platform.

-Some recent titles, including books by two Pulitzer Prize winning journalists (one an Edgar nominee), International Latino Book Award winners, noted CIA officers and notable historians.
+Some recent titles, including books by two Pulitzer Prize winning journalists (one an Edgar nominee), International Latino Book Award winners, noted CIA officers and esteemed historians.

 What our clients say